[David Hanson in the Chair]

 The hon.
 Member for Glasgow Central (Alison Thewliss) made an impassioned case and wanted to know how to move forward, as did the hon.
 Member for Dundee West (Chris Law).
 The hon.
 Member for Strangford (Jim Shannon) has been a champion of religious rights and human rights across the whole of the world for as long as I have known him, and I have been here since 2001.
 He is always a strong advocate of those who cannot represent themselves.
 I thank him for his contribution.
 I also thank my mentor, my right hon.
 Friend the Member for Warley (John Spellar), who has been taking up the case for the 30 years that he has been in Parliament.
 I thank him for the way in which he has supported the Sikh community.
 He has supported every single event and moved forward the issue of representation in the Sikh community.
 He has worked strongly in that community and I thank him for the great work that he does.

 My right hon.
 Friend the Member for Wolverhampton South East (Mr McFadden) has done a huge amount of work on the matter, and his letter is a considered and respectable way of trying to deal with the issue.
 It is time for the Government to deal with it.
 That is important, because it gives closure and allows people to move forward in their relationship with the United Kingdom.
 I say that as someone whose maternal great-grandfather was in the British Indian Army.
 My right hon.
-Friend has done tremendous work for his Sikh community, as has my hon.
-Friend the Member for Wolverhampton North East (Emma Reynolds), who spoke eloquently today.
+Friend done tremendous work for his Sikh community, as my hon.
+Friend the Member for Wolverhampton North East (Emma Reynolds), has for hers; she spoke eloquently today.

 Every speaker today has spoken about the need for the apology, which is important.
 The Minister needs to be able to see that.
 The apology, as my right hon.
 Friend the Member for Wolverhampton South East has said, is long overdue.
 The anniversary is the right time to apologise, so that we can move forward.
 Also, there is another instance that we should look at while looking at the Jallianwala Bagh massacre: the massacre at the Amritsar Golden Temple in 1984.
 I link them because of the involvement of a security services officer who was there.
 On this occasion we are trying to address some of the wrongs committed by our Government, and it is important to look at that instance as well.
 Advice was given to the Indian Government’s military in relation to that.